Big Ten's leading receiver puts NFL combine snub behind him, turns in good pro day

 “I didn’t pout,” Carr said.
 “Honestly, by then I had put it past me.”

-But that combine snub made Tuesday’s pro day all the more important for his pro-football dreams, and 30 of the 32 NFL teams watched him work out, even though none of them were head coaches or general managers.
+But that combine snub made Tuesday’s pro day all the more important for his pro football dreams, and 30 of the 32 NFL teams watched him work out, even though none of them were head coaches or general managers.
 (Only the Washington Redskins and Pittsburgh Steelers didn’t attend.)

 “Even if there was pressure, I like pressure,” Carr said.
-“Third and long, throw me the ball.”
+“Third-and-long, throw me the ball.”

-Yes, the Wildcats have two draftable defensive tackles in linebacker Anthony Walker and defensive end Ifeadi Odenigbo — both combine invitees — and Indiana State TE Robert Tonyan, a converted QB who was invited to work out at the event, opened eyes with a strong performance.
+Yes, the Wildcats have two draftable defensive players in linebacker Anthony Walker and defensive end Ifeadi Odenigbo — both combine invitees — and Indiana State tight end Robert Tonyan, a converted quarterback who was invited to work out at the event, opened eyes with a strong performance.

-But the day belonged to Carr, who was an unknown with barely 400 receiving yards to his name prior to 2016 but put his best foot forward last season and had a strong workout in drills.
-He caught every catchable pass from the smattering of quarterbacks cobbled together for the event, even thought many were not on target.
+But the day belonged to Carr, who was an unknown with barely 400 receiving yards to his name prior to 2016.
+He put his best foot forward last season and had a strong workout in drills.
+He caught every catchable pass from the smattering of quarterbacks cobbled together for the event, even though many were not on target.

 Carr also turned in acceptable testing numbers, which one team in attendance shared with Shutdown Corner: 40-yard dash times of 4.60 and 4.61 (slower than some published reports had him running), a 4.04-second short shuttle, a 33.5-inch vertical and 16 reps on the bench press.